Jemoka/blag/content/posts/KBhmodern_os.md

 #### write {#write}

-You can modify one "page" (which is smaller than a erase unit)
+You can modify one "page" at a time (which is smaller than a erase unit)---but you can ONLY set individual bits in the page into 0 (and not 1, which you have to do by erasing larger erasing chunks).

 "page" size is usually 512 bytes or 4k bytes